clawpack/clawpack-4.x/doc/sphinx/geohints.rst

   required.

-* The empirical Manning formulation is used to model bottom friction, as described further at :ref:`manning`, where some limitations are discussed.
+* The empirical Manning formulation is used to model bottom friction, as described further in the section :ref:`manning`, where some limitations are discussed.

 * For most tsunami simulations including the Coriolis terms in the momentum equations makes little difference in the observed results and so these